laterlink/laterlink.github.io/README.md

 ...nothing is stored on any server.
 Links are stored in your Google Sheet and the links you pasted above are only stored in the local storage associated with your browser.

-The whole thing is in the 1 html file called `index.html` in this repo.
+The whole thing is in the one html file called `index.html` in this repo.